lotskseniya/TestTask/README.md

-This repository contains exam project of the website for metaverse marketing agency
+This repository contains project of the website for Metaverse Marketing Agency